applitools/cs-seleniumPython-hackathon/README.md

 ## Pre-Requisites
 1. Install Python [here](https://www.python.org/downloads/)
-2. Install ChromeDriver from [here](https://chromedriver.chromium.org/downloads) if you are running on mac, you can also install it using the brew, simply run `brew install chromedriver`
+2. Install ChromeDriver from [here](https://chromedriver.chromium.org/downloads) if you are running on mac, you can also install it using the brew, simply run ```brew install chromedriver```
+   -  Please check to make sure your google chrome browser is the same version as the chromedriver you install
+   1)  Open chrome and navigate to chrome://settings/help
+   2)  Check your version!
+   3)  Download the compatible chriomeDriver version:  [here](https://chromedriver.chromium.org/downloads)
 3. Register to Applitools and [create an account](https://auth.applitools.com/users/register)
 4. Ensure you have your Applitools API Key!